Wednesday 26th November 2025 6pm – 8pm

 Business Enrolment Form found here.

 This event is part of the Greater Lincolnshire Social Economy Academy programme which is funded by the UK Government and is supported by Lincolnshire County Council and Business Lincolnshire.
-It is delivered locally by Bishop Grosseteste University.
+It is delivered locally by Lincoln Bishop University.